bader-nasser/pdftools/README.md

           Surround the path with " or ' if it contains spaces.

 FLAGS
-  -D, --dryRun              Pretend to extract pages!
+  -D, --dryRun              Pretend to work!
   -c, --compress            Reduce file size
                             See: https://www.pdflabs.com/docs/pdftk-man-page/#dest-compress
                             You also may want to try: https://www.ilovepdf.com/compress_pdf